Lincs & Notts Air Ambulance runners pound the streets to raise vital funds for life-saving charity

 Lincs & Notts Air Ambulance receives no direct Government funding and relies on the generosity of people, organisations and communities in Lincs & Notts to fund the £13million needed this year to keep the iconic helicopter and two critical care cars operational.

-Participating on one of LNAA’s challenge events is one way to get involved, push yourself to the limits and raise vital funds.
+Participating in one of LNAA’s challenge events is one way to get involved, push yourself to the limits and raise vital funds.
 More details: ambucopter.org.uk/find-an-event/challenge-events/

 The highly skilled doctors, paramedics and pilots help people across Lincolnshire and Nottinghamshire, involved in life-threatening incidents every single day.